u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/scale.rst

 Connect a scale
 ===============

-A scale can be connected to the :abbr:`IoT (Internet of Things)` box on an Odoo database in a few easy steps.
+A scale can be connected to the :abbr:`IoT (Internet of Things)` box on an Thrive Bureau ERP database in a few easy steps.
 After setup, the *Point of Sale* app can be used to weigh products, which is helpful if their prices are calculated based on weight.